-At Your POA, we appreciate that many Dubai property owners – particularly those living overseas – are not always familiar with the terminology used in the Dubai property market, let alone the complicated procedures involved when completing a property transaction here.
+At Your POA, we appreciate that many Dubai property owners – particularly those living overseas – are not always familiar with the terminology used in the Dubai and UAE property market, let alone the complicated procedures involved when completing a property transaction here.

 In fact, some property investors remain unaware that it is possible to appoint someone as Power of Attorney to handle everything on their behalf.